Iafor.info

 Therapy period: 72 sessions, once per week

 The participant declared in the first session, "It is 20 years that I am suffering from bipolar depression and experiencing depressive-maniac episodes.
 I have referred to psychiatrists several times, all of whom agreed on the depression–mania diagnosis and I have always taken their prescribed medicines regularly.
 But, unfortunately, my depressive–maniac episodes recur after stopping medication which is what bothers me.
 Now, I am manic for 3 months and I commit activities which I really do not know if they are normal or no. Before this time, I was severely depressed.
 I feel absurdity, uselessness and hopelessness, my activity level is reduced and I get angry and irritable and I sleep most of the time of the day so that I even have meals in my bed.
 My father also suffers from this disorder and always experiences depressive-maniac episodes.
 However, when I am depressed, he is in the manic state and vice versa.
 I take the medicine prescribed by the physician."
-Therapeutic Measures: During the first therapeutic session, first, type of disorder, its

 causes and therapeutic methods were elaborated on for the patient.
 Then, the therapist